 If you’re stuck for wall space in your bedroom you could consider a floor-standing traditional style radiator that could sit at the bottom of your bed.
 This design and location is more popular than you realise.

 Put simply radiators can be mounted to the floor, wall or be free-standing.
+Another option not covered by this guide would be underfloor heating.
 Which would be best for your space?

 What design are you considering?